-After a suspension, pupils must attend a reintegration meeting with their parents/carers and a member of the Pastoral and/or Senior Leadership Team.
+After a suspension, pupils must attend a reintegration meeting with their parents/carers and a member of the Senior Leadership Team.
 The terms of re-admission are discussed and agreed at such meetings and provision for continued support for the pupil arranged at this time.
-All pupils who have received a suspension will meet with the Head of Year after their return to school.